dewarian/functional-programming/README.md

   **required data**
   https://opendata.rdw.nl/Voertuigen/Open-Data-RDW-Gekentekende_voertuigen/m9d7-ebf2

-> How many of the electric automotive vehicles have an action radius of 300km+ in the city
+> How many of the electric automotive vehicles have an action radius of 250km+ in the city

+  * When were those vehicles build?
+  *

+**required data**

 ## Goals